 and colors of which swirl together like the lines of a surrealist painting.
 In some places, the water on the surface pools deeply enough for swimming.
 In other areas, the water rushes along narrow gullies that are 20 feet deep and its thundering rumble is the only clue to its location.
 Hatta's popularity causes several environmental problems that may spoil the natural beauty for some visitors.
 Graffiti marks the walls of the watercourse.
 In addition, there is no trash collection service and few people remove their garbage, so litter can be a common sight.
 The Hatta Pools are not signposted out of Hatta and can only be reached on non-asphalt roads, so take a guide or book a tour rather than risk getting lost in the mountains.

-Southeast of Hatta Village along unmade tracks, not signposted, Dubai, United Arab Emirates
+Southeast of Hatta Village along unmade tracks, not signposted, Dubai, Dubai, United Arab Emirates